-When is the deadline for the application?The application is due the last Tuesday in April each year.
+When is the deadline for the application?The application is due the first Tuesday in April each year.
 All portions of the application including transcripts are to be received by that date.

 What are the prerequisites?